Denis O'Conor Don: Personal life

 Denis O'Conor's marriage to Elizabeth did not long outlast the birth of their only son.
 Elizabeth subsequently married James Cameron.

 In 1943, O'Conor married Rosemary O'Connell-Hewett, daughter of former Indian Army officer Capt.
-James Pearse Bowen O'Connell-Hewett, and a direct descendant of Daniel O'Connell, the 19th-century Irish Liberator, through his daughter Ellen O'Connell, and had a daughter and two sons.
+James Pearse Bowen O'Connell-Hewett, and a direct descendant of Daniel O'Connell, the 19th-century Irish Liberator, through his daughter Ellen O'Connell, by his wife Marion Barclay-Brown daughter of Kenneth Barclay-Brown of Barnes, London, and had a daughter and two sons.